 Most maddening of all to the Establishment and everyone else hostile to graffiti (both the elaborate artistic variety and the “tags” squiggled on building walls by gangs to mark territory), is its illegibility.
-Though formed of letters and words, there is no message.
-Language dissolves into lace writ large.
+Though formed of letters and words, there is no message, just language dissolving into lace writ large.
 The refusal to be coherent, to clearly state one’s point and reveal one’s purpose, one’s logos, one’s Word, is a refusal, above all, to be Christian.
 It represents a mockery of all that’s civilized, legitimate, proper and productive.
 Arabesques are not only anti-American, they are suspiciously Arabic (and in fact are Arabic in origin).
 Yet the big irony is that graffiti art, finally, is nothing other than an example of contemporary American rococo at its finest.

 Consider a city with the reputation for being the most unloved in the land, Gary, Indiana.
 It had something of a heyday in the decades after it was founded in 1906 to house US Steel employees.
-But with the collapse of the steel industry in the 1960s, the city has hemorrhaged over a 100,000 residents, or around 60% of its peak population.
-Long seen as the source of the odors of rotten eggs and burning plastic that creep over Chicago (actually they originate from the industrial belt around Gary and not the city itself), it has earned the moniker the “armpit of America.”
-The city is now so forlorn and forgotten you can’t even find graffiti on its buildings since the gangs too are spooked by the place, though it has turned into a hot destination for producers of horror movies (seriously).
+But with the collapse of the steel industry in the 1960s, the city has hemorrhaged over 100,000 residents, or around sixty percent of its peak population.
+Long seen as the source of the factory odors of rotten eggs and burning plastic that creep over Chicago (actually they originate from the industrial belt around Gary and not the city itself), it has earned the moniker the “armpit of America.”
+It is now so forlorn and forgotten you can’t even find graffiti on its buildings since the gangs too are spooked by the place, though it has turned into a hot destination for producers of horror movies (seriously).
 Venture down the ghost city’s tattered streets, west of Broadway in particular, and note the ample spaces between houses.
 The wealthy residents of yore owned large plots, now overgrown with weeds, the former buildings crumbling or long gone.
 A 1997 fire gutted many more houses in the rotting neighborhood; their charred remains are still standing.

 * * *